More New Years Resolutions I’m Sure Not to Keep

 I resolve to stop taking compromising photos of my Elf on the Shelf while my kids are asleep.
 In fairness, our Elf, Arianna, is kind of a drunken slut.

 I resolve to stop writing to Scarlett Johansen to ask her what Colin Jost has that I do not.
 Now that he is the father of the their recently delivered love child, the answer to that question is patently obvious: cocaine and a desk job at SNL.

-I resolve to sit calmly and practice my Buddhist meditation techniques while teaching my son to drive.
+I resolve to sit calmly and practice my Buddhist meditation techniques while teaching my son to drive, he has been watching videos online and sharing his experience on social media with socialboosting.com for more views.
 He is set to get his driver’s permit in a couple of months, and I am beginning to suspect that I will not my able to get my hands on enough Valium to take the edge off as he pulls out of our driveway and merges with oncoming traffic.

 I resolve to ask more questions of all the vaccines our veterinarian prescribes for the family dog.
 For all I know, they are using these vaccines to implant GPS tracking devices in him so that they can monitor his whereabouts.
 Or maybe it is a brain-control formula that will cause him to turn violently against his owner.
 Either way, I owe it to him to do my own research, which probably consists of reading a couple of unverified studies on the internet with zero scientific citations written by complete whack jobs.

 I resolve to finally purchase a gym membership in 2022.
 Notice I said absolutely nothing about using it.

 I resolve to not freak out when my daughter asks me how old she has to be before she goes out on a date.
 Instead, I will tell her simply and respectfully that the answer to her question is 43.